RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Proposed Solution

 \section{Proposed Solution}

 The robust planning problem given in \eqref{opt_problem} is a mixed-integer program (MIP), which is NP-Hard.
 Hence, exact solution methods (e.g., Branch \& Cut \cite{mitchell2002branch}) are computationally intractable with large $|\mathcal{P}_{\text{UAV}}|$.
 We propose a scalable and efficient heuristic to overcome this challenge.
-In this section, we present our approach and its formal performance guarantees.
+In this section, we present our approach and its formal guarantees.\footnote{ The formal guarantees provided here concern feasibility and worst-case time complexity (Theorem \ref{th-1}) and robustness (Theorem \ref{th2}, Corollary \ref{cor}).
+No approximation ratio or bound on solution quality relative to the optimum is established.
+Solution quality is assessed empirically in Section \ref{sec:simulations}.}